The Power of SEO: A Guide for Podcasters to Boost Visibility and Reach

 So if people are searching for phrases like "best side hustles" or "best abs workout," you need to create episodes that actually deliver.

 Think about what questions your target audience might have.
-What problems do they need to be solved?
+What problems do they need to have solved?

 Then, when you're ready to make episodes, use those keywords in your titles, descriptions, and the actual episode itself.